tulip-control/gr1c/doc/interaction.md

   clear all restrictions and relaxations thus far.

-* **unreach STATE**
+* **blocksys STATESYS**, **blockenv STATEENV**

-  make STATE unreachable, i.e., all ingoing edges are removed.
+  prohibit system moves into STATESYS (resp., environment moves into STATEENV).
 See description of "restrict" command regarding how the length of STATE affects interpretation of this command.

 * **getindex STATE GOALMODE**